-- 6.5 Where either of the Parties have an ongoing accountability for performance this will be taken into account during the preparation of the strategic plan.
-In addition, targets that relate to functions not delegated to the IJB but which are affected by the performance of the integrated services will be noted for consideration by the IJB during the development of the strategic plan. - 6.6 The Parties will advise the IJB where they intend to make changes to service provision that might have an effect on the strategic plan. - 6.7 The Parties will work collaboratively with the IJB and the Integration Authorities of other partnerships to ensure that the Strategic Plans are appropriately co-ordinated for the delivery of integrated services hosted elsewhere. - 6.8 The Parties shall share with each other and such relevant integration authorities the necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided by those integration authorities for people who live within the Western Isles. - 6.9 The Act requires that the IJB consults on, approves and publishes its first Strategic Plan prior to the Integration Start Date.
+6.7 The Parties will advise the IJB where they intend to make material, and or significant service changes to service provision that might have an effect on the sStrategic pPlan.

+6.8 In terms of section 30-(3) of the Act, the Parties will work collaboratively with the IJB and the Integration Authorities of other partnerships to ensure that the Strategic Plans are appropriately coordinated for the delivery of integrated servicesIntegrated Services hosted elsewhere.

+6.9 As part of these support arrangements the Parties will also share with each other and such relevant integration authorities the necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided by those integration authorities for people who live within the Western Isles.
+Commented [A5]: If we're going to capitalise it then it should be consistent.

+6.10 The Act requires that the IJB consults on, approves and publishes its first Strategic Plan prior to the Integration Start Date.
 This framework is expected to incorporate national and local measures to monitor performance against the Strategic Plan and evidence appropriate scrutiny of activity for the integrated services.
 Similarly, the Act requires the IJB to report performance against statutory responsibilities to the Parties and publish all performance reports subject to the requirements of good information governance, i.e. complying with relevant legislation including Data Protection and Freedom of Information.